 Although she graduated in 1937, the late Virginia Mister’s legacy looms large at William & Mary Law School.
-Not only was the Virginia Eastern Shore native and William & Mary undergraduate (Class of 1935) the first woman to graduate from the law school, but she was the second woman in Norfolk, and among the first women in Virginia, to become a member of the bar.
+Not only was the Virginia Eastern Shore native and William & Mary undergraduate (Class of 1935) the first woman to graduate from the law school, but she was among the first women in Virginia to become a member of the bar.

 Mister’s interest in the law began at an early age, well before she enrolled at William & Mary.
 “In my family, we were expected to go on to school, study hard and do our best,” she said in an article in the law school’s 1984 Annual Report.
 “I always knew what I wanted to do.”

 Like many of her classmates, Mister was deeply involved in the life of the university.
 Among other things, she played on William & Mary’s women’s basketball team, sang in the glee club and was president of the Kappa Kappa Gamma sorority.